VeloSteve/CBASS-32/3DPrint/3DPrint.md

 These STL files may be used to print custom boxes for CBASS-32.
 It is up to you to chose your material and the best settings for your printer.

+There is [more detail in the manual](https://tinyurl.com/CBASS-32).
+Please read the 'Print a box' section there.

 The files may change without warning, so if you have a favorite, keep a copy.
 On the other hand, new CBASS-32 versions may have some changes in dimensions, so always check for new files when there is a new board version.